mahmoudfawzy9/Nightwatch/README.md

 # Nightwatch
-(Task) as a precondition you would need the 'node_modules' folder to placed inside the folder 'nightwatch' at the home directory
+(Task) as a precondition you would need the 'node_modules' folder to be placed inside the folder 'nightwatch' at the home directory
 Steps to run nightwatch: (ubuntu) =-=-=-=-=-=-=-=-=-=-=-=
 preconditions: npm, nodejs, visual studio should be installed read doc installing_config_guide